Why You Shouldn't Rake Your Leaves This Fall

 Compost any extra leaves!
 If you’ve done all the other things here but still have a ton of leaves left over, compost the rest.
 Basically, do whatever you can to keep them out of a landfill.

-Don’t blow them into the street.
-Excess leaves can cause drainage problems in sewers and end up in waterways, messing with the nutrient levels there and causing all sorts of issues for those ecosystems.
+❌ Don’t blow them into the street.
+Excess leaves can cause drainage problems in sewers and end up in waterways, messing with the nutrient levels there and wreaking all sorts of havoc on those ecosystems.

 Related: